W-W-M/W-W-M.github.io/_pages/about.md

 1. 2012.03~2014.06 University of Science and Technology of China,   Vistor
 1. 2014.10~2015.10 RWTH Aachen University,                          Visitor
 1. 2016.06~2021.12 Dalian University of Technology,                 Lecturer
+1. 2016.07~2020.11 Dalian University of Technology,                 PosDoc
+1. 2018.04~2020.05 Delft University of Technology,                  Leadingfellow postdoc
 1. 2021.12~now     Dalian University of Technology,                 Associate professor
-1. 2018.04~2020.05 Delft University of Technology,                  Leadingfellow postdoc
 1. 2022.11~now     The University of Manchester,                    PDRA

 Research Interests